Frequently Asked Questions

 After your teen’s first lesson, when we know what their strengths and challenges are, we will give you helpful advice and recommendations on how to work with them.
 Most students develop quickly working with a knowledgeable instructor who cares.
 It really helps that we have a brake on our side.
 It is much easier for the atmosphere in the training vehicle to remain calm, and for the student to develop skills and gain confidence.
 If a student is still struggling with basic car control skills after the first lesson, the instructor will suggest you schedule a second lesson sooner rather than the usual recommended 6 to 8 weeks.

-If something scary happens, call us.
+If you are facing unknowns, call us.
 We may be able to offer simple advice over the phone to help you deal with the situation.
+We are your partners in putting great drivers on the road.

 What if I’m worried I won’t be able to pass the DMV behind-the-wheel test?

-Our driving instructors assess your abilities and help you with skills that need improvement during each lesson, but six hours is not enough time to qualify any new driver to drive alone.
-Use the log we provide to write down the hours you practice driving with you parent and the type of skills practiced.
+Our driving instructors assess your abilities and help you with skills that need improvement during each lesson.
+In addition, you will use the log we provide to write down the hours you practice driving with your parent/guardian/coach and the type of skills practiced.
 This will help you track your progress.

 If you feel more nervous than enthusiastic about learning to drive, don’t worry.
 We’re here to help you develop your skills and confidence.
 We want Roadrunner students to feel as comfortable as possible even when they make mistakes and have questions to ask.
 We look forward to working with you.